CristianDavideConte/universalSmoothScroll/README.md

 * ❔  KaiOS Browser (not tested)

 # Contact Me
-For any bug  you found, improvement suggestion, feature request, or if you simply need to contact me, [this is my website](https://cristiandavideconte.github.io/myPersonalWebPage). <br>
+For any bug  you found, improvement suggestion, feature request, or if you simply need to contact me, use [my website](https://cristiandavideconte.github.io/myPersonalWebPage). <br>
 Feel free to reach out !